Scrambling and Entangling Spinning Particles: Semi-classicality and coherent states

 To quantify quantum entanglement in mixed states, we plot the negativity of the final states in Fig.~\ref{fig:negativity}.
 The quantum entanglement of the final states is minimal at $\phi=\pi$ and $\epsilon=1/2$.

-Mixed spin states that are closest to classical states are considered as those that can be expressed in terms of a positive combination of spin-coherent states, known as a P-rep \cite{Giraud_2008}. i.e.
+Mixed spin states that are closest to classical states are considered as those that can be expressed in terms of a positive combination of spin-coherent states, known as a P-rep \cite{Sudarshan:1963ts, Glauber:1963tx, Giraud_2008}. i.e.

-where $\alpha$ parametrizes the spin coherent states, and $d\alpha$ denotes the corresponding measure \cite{Giraud_2008}.
-We note that the initial state that end up with minimal negativity is also the only P-rep states in the family of mixed states considered above.
+where $\alpha$ parametrizes the spin coherent states, and $d\alpha$ denotes the corresponding measure \cite{Sudarshan:1963ts, Glauber:1963tx, Giraud_2008}.
+We note that the initial state that end up with minimal negativity is also the only P-rep state in the family of mixed states considered above.
+Let us demonstrate that in detail in the following.
+Particle $2$ is in pure $|0\rangle$ state, so we consider only the density matrix of particle $1$.
+For spin-$1$, conditions for a density matrix to be a P-rep state has been studied in \cite{Giraud_2008}.
+We borrow their results here.
+The density operator of a coherent state $|\mathbf{n}\rangle$ with unit vector $\mathbf{n}$ specifying a polarization vector in $\mathbb{R}^3$ can be written as \cite{Giraud_2008}